testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ## Step 2: Run DeepMetis

-Use the following commands to start a fast run of DeepMetis-UE:
+Use the following commands to start a run of DeepMetis-UE:

 ```
 python test.py